silviucpp/elocaltime/README.md

 ### Tests

-In order to run the tests just use `rebar ct` from project root.
+In order to run the tests just use `rebar3 ct` from project root.

 [1]:https://github.com/google/cctz
 [2]:https://www.iana.org/time-zones